-There is scope for the further development of Kerrunga Gardens to provide enhanced facilities to increase the enjoyment of users and encourage them to stay longer, provided that any development is in keeping with the purpose of the Gardens and does not have a detrimental impact on the natural environment, historic character, and adjoining neighbours.
+There is scope for the further development of Keirunga Gardens to provide enhanced facilities to increase the enjoyment of users and encourage them to stay longer, provided that any development is in keeping with the purpose of the Gardens and does not have a detrimental impact on the natural environment, historic character, and adjoining neighbours.

-- 2.1.1 To ensure that any development meets the classified purpose and requirements of the Reserves Act 1977. - 2.1.2 To ensure that any new development is sympathetic to, and compliments the character and purpose of the Gardens.
+- To ensure that any development meets the classified purpose and requirements of the Reserves Act 1977. - 2.1.2 To ensure that any new development is sympathetic to, and compliments the character and purpose of the Gardens. - 2.1.3 To ensure the Te Aranga Design Principles and Toi-tū Hawke's By Arts and Culture Framework are considered during design and implementation of projects across the Gardens.